ondrap/horouter/README.md

 * distributed least connection loadbalancing

-* statistics that could help with deciding weather autoscaling is needed
+* statistics that could help with deciding if autoscaling is needed

 * application to view these statistics